stat37411/stat37411.github.io/syllabus.md

 * Project (45% of final grade)
 * Participation (5% of final grade)

+If you want to take the course pass/fail, the homework is optional.
+Please discuss with the instructor if you intend to go this route.

 ## Course Format

 This course is scheduled to meet T/Th 2:40-4:00 PM.
 Due to Covid-19, this course will be remote.